 Captain Jack Crawford served as a member of the Board from1989 - 1996.
-Prior to being sworn in the Board, he was an Independent Technical Consultant under the Trust Agreement for the cleanup of the Three Mile Island nuclear power plant.
+Prior to being sworn in on the Board, he was an Independent Technical Consultant under the Trust Agreement for the cleanup of the Three Mile Island nuclear power plant.

 Following retirement from the Navy with the rank of Captain, Crawford returned to the Atomic Energy Commission (subsequently the Department of Energy) to begin a career in civilian nuclear technology.
 He held increasingly responsible positions culminating in being appointed Principal Deputy Assistant Secretary for Nuclear Energy.
 In this position he carried out a comprehensive "post-TMI" assessment of the safety of DOE nuclear reactors, the widely publicized "Crawford Report".
 He retired from the DOE in 1981.